-Rich Creek Trail is a 12 mile out and back trail located near Fairplay, CO that features a river and is rated as moderate.
+Rich Creek Trail is a 3.6 mile out and back trail located near Fairplay, Colorado that features a river and is rated as moderate.
 The trail is primarily used for hiking and is accessible from May until October.

-This can be done as a loop with the Tumble Creek trail.
+This trail can be done as a loop with the Tumble Creek trail.

 Good for first time backpacking with high school students.

 Although we didn't have time to complete the entire trail we hiked over 2.5 hours.
 It was absolutely beautiful and I want to go back next year.
 Another hiker stated we just missed a female moose and two calves.
 The stream provided a soothing sound as we winded up the mountain.
 Can't wait to get back.

 Hi P.U. and any other recent trail users,

 I just called the ranger station in Fairplay and they said the trailhead was 'underwater' a few weeks ago.
 I'm looking to head up this coming weekend.
 Sounds like things have dried out.
 Could you confirm if you did the whole loop?

 Fun hike, great quick hike to the overlook.